fahidattique55/NBFacebookManager/README.md

 ## Pre-Requisite

 * Create a new facebook application with your facebook developer account.
-Please visit [documentation](https://developers.facebook.com) to create a new application and follow the instructions to get App-ID setup in your Xcode project's .plist file.
+Please visit [Facebook Developer Site](https://developers.facebook.com) to create a new application and follow the instructions to get App-ID setup in your Xcode project's .plist file.